 Various chemical substances are added to batches of plastic in order to help stabilize the plastic or help it take on certain shapes.
 Two specific plasticizers are chemicals called bisphenol-A (BPA) and phthalates, which are used to make plastics clear and flexible respectively.
 Research into these chemicals has found that they might the endocrine disruptors, meaning that they are mistaken for certain human hormones by the body and as a consequence can disrupt your body’s hormonal balance, leading to various medical conditions.

-The endocrine system is made out of various glands thats control hormonal balances, and these balances are necessary for things like proper tissue function, growth, proper metabolism, sexual function, mood regulation, and sleep.
-The endocrine system is made out of organs like the thyroid gland, the adrenal glands, the pancreas and the genitals.
-The FDA’s website explains that endocrine system disruption can lead to various health problems include developmental malformations (for those affected while still developing), problems reproducing (sterilization), increased risk for various cancers, and general disturbances of the nervous system and immune system.
+The endocrine system is made out of various glands that control hormonal balances, and these balances are necessary for things like proper tissue function, growth, proper metabolism, sexual function, mood regulation, and sleep.
+The endocrine system is made out of organs like the thyroid gland, the adrenal glands, the pancreas, and the genitals.
+The FDA’s website explains that endocrine system disruption can lead to various health problems, including developmental malformations (for those affected while still developing), problems reproducing (sterilization), increased risk for various cancers, and general disturbances of the nervous system and immune system.

 How Do You Know If Styrofoam Can Be Used In The Microwave?

 Various tests are run on the containers to ensure that they are safe to microwave food in during ordinary usage.
 Estimates are made regarding the average amount of time someone is likely to heat the container, how often the containers likely to be used, and how hot the food inside is likely to get.
 The maximum amount of plasticizers that are allowed to migrate is roughly 100 to 1000 times less per pound of body weight than the amount that has been demonstrated to harm lab animals.
 Only containers that meet these conditions can be marked “microwave safe”.